Lemon Tree Passage - Tanilba Bay

 Lemon Tree Passage - Tanilba Bay has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects potentially affecting this region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects that may affect this region.
 Notable ones are The Caswell Supported Living Village, Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), 100 Salamander Way Residential Development, and Port Stephens Housing Delivery Program.

 Professional plan users can use the search below to filter and access additional projects.